-It’s therefore no surprise that long term disability insurance is also one of the most misunderstood financial products.
+It’s therefore no surprise that disability insurance is also one of the most misunderstood financial products.
 In fact, LIMRA, an insurance trade association, conducted a survey in which only 4 percent of respondents demonstrated a high level of knowledge of how disability insurance works.

 With misunderstanding comes misconception.
 People, including physicians, may make the mistake of believing they either don’t need disability insurance or can’t get adequate coverage.

 Here are five common myths, along with rebuttals, regarding individual disability insurance.
 Some may decide they don’t need or can’t get an individual physician disability insurance policy because:

 One of the reasons people avoid discussion of disability insurance is the belief that, even if the worst happens, they’ll somehow “get by.”

 You might think you can save enough money to live on.
 Or you’ll bank on sick leave and vacation time to provide income.
 Maybe you’re thinking your spouse’s income will sustain you.

 Many people count on Social Security to help them through a disability, but it won’t pay near enough to compensate a physician.
 Likewise, workers compensation only pays a fraction of your income and only if you’re injured on the job.
 Group life insurance typically limits the amount you can receive in benefits.